 Estimation is a Skill for Life.

-- how much a bill would be,
+- how much a bill will be,

 - which item is the best value for money

-- lengths, areas and angles
+- the size, areas and angles of things

 We are not talking exact answers here, but answers that are good enough for your life.